hettdev/pinvoke/README.md

 # Building / Dependencies
 The sample library was built using VS2019 against the C++14 standard.
 Make sure redistributables are installed

-The calling program uses dodnet core 3.1
+The calling program uses dotnet core 3.1

 # Intro